thosgood/maths-dictionary/README.md

 This dictionary is only as good as its entries, and for this there are many people to thank.
 Below is a list of people who have contributed towards this project.

-> TJF, Elena Badillo Goicoechea, Pedro Tamaroff, Enric Cosme Llópez, Dilan Demirtaş, Thibaut Benjamin, Fatimah Ahmadi, Övge, Samuel Lelièvre, Besnik Nuro, Natasha Crepeau, Caio Oliveira, Nowras Ali, Maciek Ogrodnik, Matteo Capucci, Jone Uria Albizuri, Ralph Sarkis.
+> TJF, Elena Badillo Goicoechea, Pedro Tamaroff, Enric Cosme Llópez, Dilan Demirtaş, Thibaut Benjamin, Fatimah Ahmadi, Övge, Samuel Lelièvre, Besnik Nuro, Natasha Crepeau, Caio Oliveira, Nowras Ali, Maciek Ogrodnik, Matteo Capucci, Jone Uria Albizuri, Ralph Sarkis, Clément Spaier.

 ## Todo